Meteor-Alt/accounts/packages/react-accounts-unstyled/README.md

 # Customization

 This package can be customized in a variaty of ways to allow other packages to extend it without the need to reproduce the entire signup process.

+Similar to accounts-ui you can set the AltAccounts.config.passwordSignupFields to one of ['USERNAME_ONLY', 'EMAIL_ONLY', 'USERNAME_AND_EMAIL', 'USERNAME_AND_OPTIONAL_EMAIL']

 ## Text